 - Satisfactory scores on the general portion (quantitative and verbal) of the Revised Graduate Record Exam (GRE) with "writing assessment" component; OR passing scores on the GACE content examinations required in the intended teacher certification field

-- Passing score of 250 on the GACE Program Admission tests [Reading, Mathematics, Writing] or exemption through satisfactory scores on the SAT, ACT, GRE, or having a masters degree or above from a PSC-accepted accredited institution
+- Passing score (see CAEP Required Minimum/Cut Scores above) on the GACE Program Admission Assessments [Reading, Mathematics, Writing] or exemption through satisfactory scores on the SAT, ACT, GRE, or having a masters degree or above from a PSC-accepted accredited institution

 - The successful applicant must not have a criminal record or discharge from the armed services that would prevent recommendation for related teacher certifications

 - Prior to admission to Teacher Education candidates must purchase a Tk20 (Watermark) account.
 Tk20/Watermark is a repository for university data that are collected for various purposes; such as, demonstrating the quality of our academic programs, improving teaching and learning, and compiling data for national, state, and local reporting.
 Tk20/Watermark facilitates the performance assessment and field placement processes and provides a tool for candidates to document their development, competencies, accomplishments, and progression through their preparation program.

 Use this link to purchase and activate a Tk20 (Watermark) account https://columbusstate.tk20.com/campustoolshighered/start.do

 Once admitted to Teacher Education, undergraduate candidates must maintain at least a 2.5 GPA to stay in the program.
 MAT students must maintain a 2.5 GPA on all undergraduate coursework required for certification.
 If the GPA drops below a 2.5, the candidate is removed from Teacher Education and must reapply for admission once the GPA is restored [back up] to a 2.5.

 Admission to Student Teaching or Internship